turingschool/career-development-curriculum/module_one/building_a_foundation.md

 **Facilitator #1:**

-On Slides 15-28, go through the following:
+On Slides 15-26, as you go through the following about Pairin, feel free to talk about your own results with the questions after each of the top 4 qualities.
+Allison has also included her Top 4 to serve as an example:

 ### Tool for Understanding Our Strengths: The Pairin Survey
 If you're having trouble answering the above questions, your Pairin survey results might be able to help you.
 Pairin is a tool that gives you insight into 102 **coachable** and **changeable** professional skills ranging from citizenship to empathy to self awareness.
 The results from your survey will help you to identify some of your strengths and potential areas for growth.